Kansas City Chiefs vs. Philadelphia Eagles NFL Week 4 Odds, Plays and Insights for October 3, 2021

 The Kansas City Chiefs (1-2) are one-touchdown favorites on Sunday, October 3, 2021 against the Philadelphia Eagles (1-2).
-The total has been set at 54.5 points for this matchup.
+The over/under for the contest is set at 54.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.